-At DistriPark Dordrecht a sustainable sorting center is being developed for DHL Parcel Benelux.
+At DistriPark Dordrecht a sustainable sorting center is being built for DHL Parcel Benelux.
 Earlier Hercuton realized in Zaltbommel the ‘largest and greenest parcel sorting center for the Benelux’ for DHL.
 This laid the foundation for a long-term cooperation between the two companies.

-DHL’s mission is to achieve zero carbon emissions by 2050.
-The real estate also makes an important contribution to this.
+DHL’s mission is to achieve zero CO2 emissions by 2050.
+Its real estate also makes an important contribution to this.
 The sorting center in Dordrecht therefore has a BREEAM Outstanding sustainability ambition.
 Some aspects that contribute to this are the use of FSC and PEFC wood, the application of laminated wooden trusses and a water storage facility.
 In addition, the building will be gasless and equipped with solar panels to generate electricity for the LED lighting, electric forklifts and cars and the sorting installation with a capacity of 150.000 packages per day.